 Operators of installations that fall under the PPC regulations must have a permit in order to operate.
 We set permit conditions with the aim of achieving a high level of protection for the environment as a whole.
 The use of Best Available Techniques (BAT) to prevent and minimise emissions aims to balance the costs to the operator against the benefits to the environment as much as possible.

 Permits are considered based on the nature of the activity and whether it is defined as a Part A activity or a Part B activity.

 Operators of installations where the highest risk industrial activities are undertaken are required to have a permit under Part A of the regulations.
 The regulation of PPC Part B activities focuses on control of emissions to air.

-If you intend applying for a new permit, our guidance on the regulations will help you to identify which areas of the regulation apply to your activity when we can receive applications again:
+Our guidance on the regulations will help you to identify which areas of the regulation apply to your activity when we can receive applications again: